USEPA/WNTR/documentation/users.rst

 This page is intended to capture research using WNTR and will be updated periodically.
-If users have related software or a publication that they would like to add to this page, please let email the contacts or submit a pull request with the update.
+If users have related software or a publication that they would like to add to this page, please email the contacts listed on the WNTR GitHub webpage (https://github.com/USEPA/WNTR) or submit a pull request with the update.

 Related software
 -----------------